-It’s not just all about the money when choosing the best health quotes.
+It’s not just all about the money when choosing the best health insurance quotes.
 I agree cost is important but choosing a cheap healthcare insurance plan may be a bad move when you discover the condition you are claiming for isn’t covered.

 Price of course is key when comparing health quotes but so is the quality and level of service included; so it’s important that you know what you are looking for.